English Modal Verbs

 expected to happen |

-back by
+back by midnight. |

 will |

-future action or
+action or states

 (not plans) |